aliHafizji/AliHafizji/content/portfolio/notabli_android.md

 news_keywords = ["Android development", "Freelance mobile development", "Notabli", "Notabli for Android"]
 +++

-Notabli is a place to privately share photos, videos, quotes, and audio recordings of your kids with family & friends.
+<a href="https://www.notabli.com/" target="_blank">Notabli</a> is a place to privately share photos, videos, quotes, and audio recordings of your kids with family & friends.

 Having the privilege of working with Notabli on their iOS application, I was immediately interested when I heard about their delve into the world of Android.